Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 You can either pay for Goose VPN monthly or annually.

-If you pay annually, you can get a discount of over 60%.
-That’s one of the bigger annual discount percentages we’ve seen.
+If you pay annually, you can get a discount of over 50%.

-But it might be a decent way to test them out, first, before taking the plunge for the annual discount.
+You save 50% signing up for the yearly plan, but taking a month first is a decent way to test them first before taking the plunge on the annual discount.

 You can pay in credit card, PayPal, or through a Dutch bank debit card via iDeal (participating banks only).